-"Inogen One," "Inogen One G2," "Inogen One G3," "G4," "G5," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," the Inogen design, "TIDAL ASSIST," "TAV," and "SIDEKICK" are registered trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own a pending application for "Inogen" with the United States Patent and Trademark Office.
-We own trademark registrations for the mark "Inogen" in Argentina, Australia, Canada, Chile, China, Columbia, Ecuador, South Korea, Mexico, Europe (European Union registration), the United Kingdom, Iceland, India, Israel, Japan, Kuwait, New Zealand, Norway, Paraguay, Peru, Turkey, Singapore, Switzerland, and Uruguay.
-We own pending applications for the mark "Inogen" in Brazil, India, Malaysia, and South Africa.
-We own a trademark registration for the mark "Jュン" in Japan.
-We own trademark registrations for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, Europe (European Union registration), and the United Kingdom.
+"Inogen," "Inogen One," "Inogen One G3," "G4," "G5," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.
+Anytime.
+Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," the Inogen design, "TIDAL ASSIST," "TAV," and "SIDEKICK" are registered trademarks with the United States Patent and Trademark Office.
+We own pending trademark applications in the United States for the marks "INOGEN ROVE 4" and "INOGEN ROVE 6".
+We own trademark registrations for the mark "Inogen" in Argentina, Australia, Canada, Chile, China, Columbia, Ecuador, South Korea, Malaysia, Mexico, Europe (European Union Registration), the United Kingdom, Iceland, India, Israel, Japan, Kuwait, New Zealand, Norway, Paraguay, Peru, Turkey, Singapore, South Africa, Switzerland, and Uruguay.
+We own a trademark registration for the mark "イノジェン" in Japan.
+We own trademark registrations for the marks "印诺真" and 艾诺根" in China.
+We own trademark registrations for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico.
+Europe (European Union Registration), and the United Kingdom.
 We own a trademark registration for the mark "Satellite Conserver" in Canada.
-We own a trademark registration for the mark "Inogen At Home" in Europe (European Union Registration) and the United Kingdom.
-We own trademark registrations for the mark "G5" in Europe (European Union Registration) and the United Kingdom.
+We own a trademark registration for the mark "Inogen At Home" in Europe (European Union registration) and the United Kingdom.
+We own trademark registrations for the mark "G4" in Europe (European Union registration) and the United Kingdom.
+We own trademark registrations for the mark "G5" in Europe (European Union registration) and the United Kingdom.
+We own a trademark application for the Inogen design in Bolivia.
 We own a trademark registration for the Inogen design in China.
-We own a trademark registration for the mark "خرج" in Saudi Arabia.
+We own a trademark registration for the mark "إنوجن" in Saudi Arabia.
 Other service marks, trademarks, and trade names referred to in this Annual Report on Form 10-K are the property of their respective owners.